Some Tips to Get SPECS Attendance Approval for You and Your Team

 Impress your boss with your communication skills by crafting a powerful campaign to win their approval.

 Your closing argument: “When I get back from the conference, I’ll schedule a debrief session with you and the team.
 I’ll present my notes and speaker handouts from all the sessions I attended.
 I’ll recommend new ideas and I’ll show you all the great resource material I picked up in the Exhibit Hall from vendors who can save us money and grow our profits.
-Sending me to the conference means elevating our whole team.”
+Allowing me to attend the conference means elevating our whole team.”